Hadia Tajik: 2021

+2022

-In January 2022, she and transport minister Jon-Ivar Nygård announced that the government would take action against “workplace crime” in the transport sector.
+In January, she and transport minister Jon-Ivar Nygård announced that the government would take action against “workplace crime” in the transport sector.
 Tajik assessed that a driver who is tired, underpaid and overworked is “a dangerous driver for everyone”.
 She also cited that drivers were “wrongly asked” to behave like independent self-employed.

-On 17 January, Tajik announced that she has asked the Petroleum Safety Authority and the Norwegian Labour Inspection Authority to impose more fines against unserious actors.
+On 17 January, Tajik announced that she had asked the Petroleum Safety Authority and the Norwegian Labour Inspection Authority to impose more fines against unserious actors.
 This would also include more fees and increased punishment.

 In February, she expressed sympathy and understanding for the difficult situation faced by the effected victims of the social security scandal that happened under the previous government.
 She did however not make any promises in order to help the victims.
 Instead, she encouraged people who thought they might have been effected by the scandal, to get in touch with the Norwegian Labour and Welfare Administration.

 At a press conference on 2 March, she announced that she had asked to resign as minister after further developments regarding two controversies: avoiding tax on a fringe benefit - and her use (in 2019) of a government apartment.
 She formally resigned on 4 March.